Social Policy Association

 October 15, 2018 S-P-A-Administrator 0

-by Ruth Patrick Too often, we are told that welfare traps people in dependency, discouraging individuals from making the right choices, and enabling a culture of irresponsibility and inactivity.
-This lazy, stigmatising narrative has been […]
+by Ruth Patrick Too often, we are told that welfare traps people in dependency, discouraging individuals from making the right choices, and enabling a culture […]

 Disability living allowance and personal independence payment do not foster independence, but rather dependence.